mmschlk/shapiq/docs/source/api.rst

 API Reference
 =============

-This page contains the API reference for public objects and functions in ``shapiq``.
+Documentation of the API reference for public objects and functions in ``shapiq``.

 .. autosummary::
     :toctree: api/
-    :caption: Development
     :recursive:

     shapiq.approximator